 Bobby’s class will serve to help you grasp proper technique and stylistic variances for bluegrass and classic country upright bass playing.
 Establishing a good sense of rhythm, tasteful playing via note selection and phrasing, and, simply, timing are essential components for any bass player.
 Questions and discussions welcome as the course will be open to all playing levels.

-Vocal Harmony with Ellen Froese and Jaxon Lalonde - (The Salt Licks)
+SOLD OUT - Vocal Harmony with Ellen Froese and Jaxon Lalonde - (The Salt Licks)

 Ellen Froese and Jaxon Lalonde met at Northern Lights in 2013, where they and their friend Kasia formed a bluegrass/folk band called In With The Old.
 This led them all over Western Canada and the US, playing festivals like Merlefest, Winnipeg Folk Fest, and Folk Alliance International.
 The band has since branched off into their own musical directions; Ellen is a solo musician and Jaxon plays with The Local Group as well as Jake Vaadeland.
 Both are excited to be taking the main stage this year with their country band, the Salt Licks!
 Years of singing together has given these two a special instinct for harmonizing, and a long-lasting friendship to boot.
 They had so much fun as vocal harmony instructors last summer, so they’re both very excited to teach at Northern Lights again and get around the fire for some tasty cantina jams!